mse150s20/p2-kinetics/README.md

     A -> B -> C

-The rates of change betweeen A->B and B->C Determine when we will see a certain concentration, AND the initial conditions.
+The rates of change between A->B and B->C Determine when we will see a certain concentration, AND the initial conditions.

 Species C:
     comes from a reaction from B->C